zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ```python
 DATA_DIR = "PATH-TO-THE-DATA"
 ```
-By default, in our code this path is defined relative to the base analysis directory like so:
+By default, in our code this path is defined relative to the `BASE_DIR` directory like so:
 ```python
 DATA_DIR = os.path.join(BASE_DIR, 'data')
 ```